Ted Castle (photographer): Early career

 Ted Castle was born in 1918 in Los Angeles.
 He wanted to be an artist as a child and was given a Kodak camera at age 12.
 He graduated from Los Angeles High School (1936) then studied engineering at the University of California, Berkeley (1936–39) and worked for Douglas Aircraft in Santa Monica.
-During WW2 he served in the Army Tank Corps (1943–44) and the Air Corps (1945) in the Philippines.
-On return, he was employed as an engineer with Bethlehem Steel but was frustrated by the lack of human interaction in that career, so quit and signed up for a photography course in Santa Barbara at Brooks institute 1946–1948.
+During World War II, he served in the Army Tank Corps (1943–44) and the Air Corps (1945) in the Philippines.
+On return, he was employed as an engineer with Bethlehem Steel but was frustrated by the lack of human interaction, so he quit and signed up for a photography course in Santa Barbara at Brooks institute 1946–1948.
 There he learned photographic processes and aesthetics, and after a year developed the ambition to become a photographer for Life magazine, with the chance to meet people and learn languages.

-Castle took his first job related to photography with News Enterprise Associates on the teletype desk, midnight to 8 am, choosing stories for which he commissioned photographs for their illustration.
+Castle took his first job related to photography with News Enterprise Associates (NEA) on the teletype desk, midnight to 8 am, choosing stories for which he commissioned photographs for their illustration.
 NEA ran Acme Newspictures.
-He left after encountering the racial prejudice of the organisation in censoring his image of a blind black university student at her graduation.
+He left after encountering the racial prejudice of the organization in censoring his image of a blind black university student at her graduation.